zarusz/Training_IoT/README.md

 There is a test instance provisioned in Azure under http://iot-remotecontrol-2.azurewebsites.net This is a pretty standard ASP.NET app, so let's move on.

-#### 06_RemoteControl_JSON
+#### 06_RemoteControl_JSON_Device

 [ArduinoJson](https://github.com/bblanchon/ArduinoJson) is a popular JSON serialization library.
+PlatformIO provides a way to install 3rd party libraries.
-This is how you find and install a library into your project from PlatformIO:
+This is how you find and install a library into your project:

 1. Go [PlatformIO Libraries Registry](http://platformio.org/lib)
 2. Type `ArduinoJson` to find the library